pocesar/ES5-Class/README.md

 * Extend static class methods and properties with `implement`
 * `$implements` property contain all classes or objects that were implemented into the class
 * The `construct` method is called with arguments when the class is instantiated
+* `$class` is available everywhere, it returns the current class, even before instantiation

 __Contributors__